alibalapour/Compact-SiT/README.md

 This repo is mainly adopted from [SiT Repository](https://github.com/Sara-Ahmed/SiT) with some modifications and improvements.
 Some features were added and the backbone of the model was replaced with [CCT-14/7x2](https://github.com/SHI-Labs/Compact-Transformers)(with some changes).

+# Procedure
+First, we pre-trained the SiT-Compact model on a diverse unlabeled histopathology dataset consisting of 600k images derived from known datasets (e.g., PatchCamelyon, ICIAR2018, TUPAC2016 Mitosis, and …).

 # Instaling Requirements
 > pip install --upgrade -r requirements.txt || true